mischievousdev/Purplous/README.md

 # Purplous

-A discord CSS theme inspired by Hiven.io
+Purplous is a discord theme for people who like purple!